-Archways came into being as a result of work carried out by the Education Working Group of Clondalkin Partnerhip.
+Archways came into being as a result of work carried out by the Education Working Group of Clondalkin Partnership.
 Initially this work focused on young people at risk of exclusion from school in the Clondalkin area.
 However, after considerable analysis the work concentrated on emotional and behavioural difficulties among children and examined a number of early interventions aimed at dealing with this problem.
 The Incredible Years programme stood out as one proven to be effective in reducing aggression and behavioural problems and was also shown to improve social competence at home and in school.

-The Education Coordinator of Clondalkin Partnership consulted with the local Health Board, the Lucena clinic, NEPS and the Vocational Educational Psychological Service regarding programme relevance and effectiveness in the Irish context.
+The Education Coordinator of Clondalkin Partnership consulted with the local Health Board, the Lucena Clinic, NEPS and the Vocational Educational Psychological Service regarding programme relevance and effectiveness in the Irish context.
 A commitment was secured from 8 schools and 11 community organisations to implement the intervention programme.
-Having established significant levels of support for the intervention strategy suitable staff were trained as Parent programme and Small Group Dina programme facilitators.
+Having established significant levels of support for the intervention strategy suitable staff were trained as Parent Programme and Small Group Dina programme facilitators.

 A pilot programme was then introduced in 5 locations.
-In total 67 parents were referred from Health Board, community and educational organisations.
+In total 67 parents were referred from the Health Board, community and educational organisations.
 Parents were selected on the basis of their child having moderate to extreme levels of maladjusted behaviour.
 The 12 week parent training programme was introduced with parent assessments at 4 week intervals.
 In addition, trainer and organisation assessments were also carried out.
 The initial results far exceeded expectations:

 - Parent involvement was maintained over the duration of the course;